notdanna/notdanna/README.md

 - 👋 Hi, I’m @danxnya
 - 👀 I’m interested in Linux, Computer cience and mobile develop.
-- 🌱 I’m currently learning C++, Javascript and Server on Linux.
+- 🌱 I’m currently learning C++, Javascript and Linux Services.
 - 💞️ I’m looking to collaborate on any projects, only for fun now.
 - 📫 How to reach me notdamw@proton.me